2022 Kyiv shopping centre bombing

 On 20 March 2022 around 10:45 pm, the Retroville, a shopping centre located in Kyiv, Ukraine, was bombed in a Russian airstrike.
 Part of the mall along with its 12-storey business center were destroyed.
-At least eight people were killed, six of whom were dressed in military fatigues.
+At least eight people were killed, six of whom were dressed in military fatigues, and one of whom was Russian journalist Oksana Baulina.
 According to the Russian government, the shopping centre was used as a cover to store and reload ammunition, including the BM-21 Grad multiple rocket launchers by Ukraine.

 Background

 Russian Armed Forces invaded Ukraine on 24 February 2022, launching an offensive into Kyiv Oblast, entering from Belarus.
 A battle in the city began on the following day.

 The Retroville mall measured 120334 m3 in size, had area of 86000 m2 and housed more than 250 shops.
 The mall was completed in May 2020.
 It is managed by BT Invest, a Lithuanian investment company.